ucb-ee106/eecs106a-fa22/policies.md

 **Please do not make your lab respositories public, even after you finish the course.
 We're doing our best to uphold academic honesty!**

 ## Discussions
-Discussion sections will be held on Thursday 2:00pm - 3:00pm (remote), Friday 2:00pm - 3:00pm, and Friday 3:00pm - 4:00pm.
+Discussion sections will be held on Thursday 2:00pm - 3:00pm (Cory 400), Friday 2:00pm - 3:00pm (Cory 521), and Friday 3:00pm - 4:00pm (Cory 521).
 Attendance is recommended, but not mandatory.

 Friday sections are held in person in Cory 521.
-The Thursday 2-3pm section will always be hosted online and recorded.
-You can find the Zoom link pinned on the Ed page.
+The Thursday 2-3pm section will be held in person in Cory 400 and recorded.
 Because discussion section is recorded, please note that if you ask a question, you will be recorded as well.
 If privacy is a concern, please consider turning off your camera before speaking.

 ## Lost and Overwhelmed Students’ Turnabout (LOST) Section